• Skip to primary navigation

 Grilled Portobello mushroom cap on plate with salad.

-Often when people think of a quick & convenient vegan main course for the grill, their first thought is grilled Portobello mushrooms.
+Often when people think of a quick & convenient vegan main course for the grill, their first thought is grilled portobello mushrooms.

 It’s easy to understand why.
 Those large mushrooms are one of the few vegetables that really requires a fork and knife.
 That can be nice for a fancier cookout.